Arena Independência: History

 Construction started in 1947 in preparation for the 1950 FIFA World Cup.
 The inaugural match was between Yugoslavia and Switzerland, won by the former 3–0, on 25 June 1950 at the World Cup.
 The first stadium goal was scored by Tomasevic.
 One of the most famous upsets in FIFA World Cup history was played here, the 1–0 upset by the United States over England at that 1950 World Cup.

 After the construction of Mineirão, ownership of the stadium was transferred by the Minas Gerais government to Sete de Setembro.

-Originally the stadium belonged to the Government of Minas Gerais, but with the inauguration of Mineirão in 1965, became the property of the club Sete de Setembro (the reason the stadium is popularly known as "Independence", according to the historical date).
+Originally the stadium belonged to the Government of Minas Gerais, but with the inauguration of Mineirão in 1965, it became the property of the club Sete de Setembro (the reason the stadium is popularly known as "Independence", according to the historical date).
 With the merger of this club with América, the latter became the owner.
-At this stage América won Campeonato Brasileiro Série B in 1997 in the confrontation against Vila Nova-GO and in a match against Náutico.
-For the final phase 18,900 paying fans attended.
+At this stage América won the Campeonato Brasileiro Série B in 1997 in the confrontation against Vila Nova-GO and in a match against Náutico.
+For the final phase, 18,900 paying fans attended.
 América also won at that stage the Brazilian Series C Championship in 2009.

 In 1999, in partnership with Atlético, América built a metal-structure grandstand, increasing the stadium capacity to about 30,000 people, plus an electronic scoreboard.
 Owing to a lack of proper security, this grandstand was deactivated shortly thereafter.
 The end of the partnership also resulted in the removal of the scoreboard.
 Independência already served as a venue for music festivals, such as Pop Rock Brazil and the Axé Brazil.

 The attendance record is 32,721 spectators, set in the match between Minas Gerais and Guanabara (Carioca), won by Minas Gerais 1–0, and played on 27 January 1963, it was the first final match of the 1962 Campeonato Brasileiro de Seleções Estaduais, played by state teams.